 Homemade Margherita Pizza

-There are many recipes out there for margherita pizza but this is how I like to make mine.
+There are many recipes out there for homemade margherita pizza, but this is how I like to make mine.

 - Pizza dough (homemade or store-bought)